WHAT IS SIL?

-SIL is clearly international, perhaps better said "supranational" in the words of one of our founders A. Thienemann.
-Our membership extends to some 80 countries and is expanding rapidly in tropical regions that had been underrepresented previously.
+SIL is international.
+Perhaps better said “supranational” in the words of one of our founders, A. Thienemann.
+Our membership, currently consisting of 1250 members from 70 countries, is expanding in regions that had been underrepresented previously.

 SIL is really SILTA, theoretical and applied.
-A very significant, and increasing, portion of our membership is integrating fundamental research-driven understanding into practical questions of human usage of freshwater resources.
+A significant portion of our membership is integrating fundamental research-driven understanding into practical questions of human usage of freshwater resources.
 Much greater emphasis is being given to the integration of exponentially expanding human activities into the composite analyses of freshwater ecosystems and their effective management than was the case previously.
-We have been attacking these enormous problems from many directions, particularly by encouraging interdisciplinary coupled research developments on complex ecosystems of great biological and economic importance, e.g., Lake Tanganyika.
+We have been attacking these enormous problems from many directions, particularly by encouraging interdisciplinary coupled research developments on complex ecosystems of great biological and economic importance.

 SIL will be rendered impotent without a scientific journal.
 The only important communication in science is the written, published record in scientific journals.
 Oral presentations are heard by only a minuscule audience and the words quickly dissipate.
 Abstracts are not true published records.
 Research that is not published and communicated to the scientific community in written form is not completed.
-The interactive scientific expertise that has been nurtured and networked over seven decades in SIL activities and congresses will simply dissipate and not participate without the scientific structure.
-Every member of SIL must retain his or her constitutional right to present and publish a scientific contribution in a quality scientific journal.
-This statute is not only accepted but demanded by an overwhelming majority of SIL members.
+The interactive scientific expertise that has been nurtured and networked over close to a millennium of SIL activities and congresses will simply dissipate and not participate without the scientific structure.
+SIL members retain their right to present and publish a scientific contribution in a quality scientific journal.